🔋 Install to Rover Gen1-6

 🔋

-If you are looking for Rover Pro dual battery guide, see here: https://dirodi.com.au/knowledge/article/847
+See guide for Rover Pro dual battery kit: https://dirodi.com.au/knowledge/article/847

 Tools needed: